Explore the links between public health, gender, and community action in India and Thailand.

 - All accommodations during the entire program period.
 This includes during orientation, time in the program base (New Delhi), on all excursions, during the Independent Study Project or internship, and during the final evaluation period.
 Accommodation is covered by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

-- All homestays (nine weeks in New Delhi and one week in a remote Himalayan village)
+- All homestays (seven weeks in New Delhi)

 - All meals for the entire program period.
 Meals are covered by SIT Study Abroad directly, through a stipend, or through the homestay.